shugaoye/docker-aosp/README.md

 Android Open Source Project Docker Build Environment
 ====================================================

 AOSP build environment for Marshmallow in Ubuntu 16.04.
+This image added additional packages to build Android-x86.
+It also includes vim and ssh.

 How to build it
 ---------------